acolombo11/spicy-mayo/README.md

 Some other ideas to make the app generic, which you can contribute to:

-* [ ] Make the cities changeable by clicking on top of them and showing a selector
+* [ ] Make the cities changeable by clicking on them and showing a selector
-* [ ] Make the event types and their colors user configurable
+* [ ] Add more event types